Posted in Business Partnership

 This isn’t an accident.
 Silent partners are often excluded on purpose.
 The very thing that drew you to the investment, having no responsibility for daily operations, becomes the excuse used to lock you out.

 This article exposes why silent partners lose everything, the rights you may not realize you have, and how to protect your dignity and your investment.
+For more information on how we can assist you, contact Focus Law LA today

 The Core Problem: Being Shut Out on Purpose